fahadmehfooz/Malaria-Classification-CNN-Vs-ResNet50-Vs-VGG19-Vs-InceptionV3/README.md

 * Classifying different images of cells into the categories : Infected and Uninfected.
 * Trained the model on 27,558 images.
 * Took a test split of 20%.
+* Performed data augmentation using techniques like: rotation, translation, zooming, cropping, and flipping.
 * Models trained with CNN, ResNet50, VGG19 and InceptionV3.

 ## Languages Used